PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/functor_api_en.md

 In the current calculation function, only ElementwiseAny supports setting the functor parameter as a pointer, and the functor of other calculation functions can only be set as a normal parameter.

 ### Pointer Array
-When defining ElementwiseAny's Functor, you need to ensure that the parameter of the overloaded operate() function is a pointer.
-For example, to realize the function: (a + b) * c + d, you can combine ElementwiseAny and Functor to complete the calculation.
+When defining the Functor of ElementwiseAny, you need to ensure that the parameter of the operate() function is an array pointer.
+For example, to realize the function: (a + b) * c + d, you can combine ElementwiseAny and Functor to complete the corresponding calculation.

 ExampleFunctor1:
 ```